-With summer winding down in Alliance, now is a great time to get ahead on air conditioner maintenance.
+With summer winding down in Alliance, now is a great time to get a kick start on air conditioner maintenance.

-If you haven’t taken care of it lately, it could be clogged with dirt and debris from your yard.
-This accumulation can decrease your unit’s efficiency and cause it to malfunction.
-Or wear it down sooner.
+If you haven’t washed it recently, it could be blocked with dust and debris from your yard.
+This collection can decrease your unit’s efficiency and cause it to malfunction.
+Or make it wear out sooner.

-We advise having your air conditioning system professionally maintained once a year.
+We advise having your air conditioning system professionally maintained every year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility costs.
+A clean unit can be more energy efficient, which could save you money on utility costs.

-Routine AC maintenance also helps our technicians locate and handle small issues before they become high-priced problems.
+Routine AC maintenance also helps our technicians spot and take care of small issues before they become high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some upkeep you can do on your own between professional tune-ups.
-You only need about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+There’s also some upkeep you can do alone between professional tune-ups.
+It only takes about an hour to wash your outdoor condenser unit, as well as a few components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a mild day to wash your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can check your equipment once you’ve cleaned it.
+Select a warm day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
+That way, you can test the unit once you’ve cleaned it.

 Related: How AC Repair and Maintenance Can Actually Save You Money